-Akira Sawa, M.D., Ph.D., a professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine, and his team set out to simulate the social isolation associated with the difficult years of adolescence in human teens.
+Akira Sawa, a professor of psychiatry at the Johns Hopkins University School of Medicine, and his team set out to simulate the social isolation associated with the difficult years of adolescence in human teens.
 They found that isolating mice known to have a genetic predisposition for mental illness during their adolescence triggered "abnormal behaviors" that continued even when they were returned to the group.
 They found that the effects of adolescent isolation lasted into the equivalent of mouse adulthood.

-"We have discovered a mechanism for how environmental factors, such as stress hormones, can affect the brain's physiology and bring about mental illness," says Sawa, the study leader.
+"We have discovered a mechanism for how environmental factors, such as stress hormones, can affect the brain's physiology and bring about mental illness," said Sawa.
 "We've shown in mice that stress in adolescence can affect the expression of a gene that codes for a key neurotransmitter related to mental function and psychiatric illness.
 While many genes are believed to be involved in the development of mental illness, my gut feeling is environmental factors are critically important to the process."

 To shed light on how and why some mice got better, Sawa and his team studied the link between cortisol and the release of dopamine.
 Sawa says the new study suggests that we need to think about better preventative care for teenagers who have mental illness in their families, including efforts to protect them from social stressors, such as neglect.
 Meanwhile, by understanding the cascade of events that occurs when cortisol levels are elevated, researchers may be able to develop new compounds to target tough-to-treat psychiatric disorders with fewer side effects.

-In another study, published on January 18, 2013 in the journal Science, researchers from France revealed that mice who were subjected to aggression by specific mice bred to be "bullies" released cortisol, which triggered a response that led to social aversion to all other mice.
+In another study published in Science, French researchers revealed that mice subjected to aggression by specific mice bred to be "bullies" released cortisol, which triggered a response that led to social aversion to all other mice.
 The exact cascade of neurobiological changes was complex, but also involved dopamine.
 The researchers found that if they blocked the cortisol receptors, the bullied mice became more resilient and no longer avoided their fellow creatures.